 Often clients start out saying, “I don’t know why we’re here; we’re not going to settle.”.
 Then at the end of the day, when we’re signing the settlement agreement, it’s so gratifying.
 It’s just so reassuring that the mediation process works.

 The key is having a neutral person there.
 I’m not there to take anybody’s side.
 I am not a judge who can make a decision or force someone to do something in a case.
 But I am a fly on the wall a lot of times.

-Often people, because of trust or anger issues are not listening to one another but actually, I frequently find that they are saying or wanting the exact same thing.
+Often people, because of trust or anger issues are not listening to one another.
+They’re actually, I frequently find, that they are saying or wanting the exact same thing.
 They’re just not using the same words, and are not phrasing it in such a way that the other side finds it appealing and acceptable.
 When the same suggestion comes from a mediator, it’s more innocuous.
-I can come in with a proposal, and we can work through it without them having to sit across the table from each other and all the tension and stress and microaggressions that might happen, whether it’s through facial expressions or whatever it might be.
+I can come in with a proposal, and we can work through it without them having to sit across the table from each other.
+All the tension and stress and microaggressions that might happen, whether it’s through facial expressions or whatever it might be.

 That’s such a good point.
 It’s human nature, right?
 When you’ve been trying unsuccessfully to communicate with somebody, and then they suggest something, the answer is “No, I don’t want to do it because you’re suggesting it.”
 And so sometimes when we have a neutral party who says, “Hey, have you thought about this?”
 It looks completely different.